Congratulations you’ve finished your book! It’s a moment to be celebrated; you’ve done it.

 Because you want more feedback on your work, beta readers are there to give you that.

 You might not want to hear this, but there is something wrong with your book.

 Wait…Hear us out!

-This definitely does not mean your book idea isn’t good.
+This does not mean your book idea isn’t good.
 But there are always areas that need fixing.

 At times, one is blind to their weaknesses and typos.
 So having a fresh set of eyes to check out your work helps you catch any mistakes.
-It saves you from any sloppy writing whilst pushing you to new levels with your craft.
+It saves you from any sloppy writing while pushing you to new levels with your craft.